byJeevan/Swift_Playgrounds/Swift Notes/Classes-Structs-Closures.md

 - A designated initializer must call a designated initializer from its immediate superclass

 #### 2. Convenience initializer
-- A convenience initializer must ultimately call a designated initializer
+- A convenience initializer must ultimately call a designated initializer.
+- Convenience initializers can call other convenience initializers, but they ultimately call a designated initializer from the same class

 ### Subclassing
-- Is a way to achieve polymorphism
+- Is a way to achieve polymorphism.

 ## Closures